tonyhathuc/project-week-9-final-project/README.md

 - Most features have no linear relationship with Weekly Sales.
 - There is correlation between Year and Fuel Price, which makes sense.
 - The r2 score of our Multiple Linear Regression model was just 0.069 and the difference between the actual and predicted value is high.
+- Thus Multiple Linear Regression is not the right model for this prediction.
-- For this challenge, other models such as DecisionTreeRegressor, GradientBoostingRegressor or RandomForestRegressor as they work well on large datasets, and are able towork with missing data by creating estimates for them and they generally produce better results.
+- For this challenge, other models such as DecisionTreeRegressor, GradientBoostingRegressor or RandomForestRegressor generally produce better results as they work well on large datasets, and are able towork with missing data by creating estimates for them.

 ## Limitation
 - Large dataset
 - Time constraint
+- Basically no correlation with the target variable

 ## Extra Steps
 - More Feature Engineering